nennigb/EasterEig/README.md

  * exceptional points (EP) localization, using standard root-finding algorithms;
  * computation of the associated Puiseux series up to an arbitrary order.

-This representation, which is associated with the topological structure of Riemann surfaces, allows to efficiently approximate the selected pair in a certain neighbourhood of the EP.
+This representation, which is associated with the topological structure of Riemann surfaces, allows to efficiently approximate the selected pair in a certain neighborhood of the EP.

 To use this package :